heig-vd-dai-course/heig-vd-dai-course/18-practical-work-3/PRESENTATION.md

 The next slides present the implementation details and some tips to manage concurrency.

-You can find mode details in the practical course material on [GitHub][practical-work].
+You can find more details in the practical course material on [GitHub][practical-work].

 ---